gitsahil202/gitsahil202/README.md

 - 👋 Hi, I’m @gitsahil202
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning ml
+- 🌱 I’m currently learning ds
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me mailsahil202@gmail.com